compound-finance/open-oracle/README.md

 ## Contracts

 First, you will need solc 0.6.6 installed.
-Additionally, you will need TypeScript installed and will need to build the project by running `tsc`.
+Additionally for testing, you will need TypeScript installed and will need to build the open-oracle-reporter project by running `cd sdk/javascript && yarn`.

 To fetch dependencies run: